gbif/ipt/IPTWebinarSeries2017.md

 ## Introduction

 On the first Wednesday of each month, the GBIF Secretariat will be hosting a short webinar focusing on a single topic of interest related to the IPT.
-Each webinar will be approximately 10-15 minutes long, free of charge and will be in English.
+Each webinar will be held at 15:30 CET, approximately 10-15 minutes long, free of charge and in English.

 Don't miss out on the opportunity to learn more about the IPT and leverage the know-how and experience of our in-house IPT experts!